themoeway/tmw-utility-bot/contribute.md

 - Incomplete or non-standalone features will not be merged.

 Create a role called "Moderator" on your discord server where you invited the bot to and assign it to yourself.
 To develop on the bot, start the bot then set change to the code.
-If you change something in the `immersionbotcogs` directory, then instead of restarting the bot, use the `/reload_cog` command, which restarts that one command block i.e cog/file.
+If you change something in the `cogs` directory, then instead of restarting the bot, use the `/reload_cog` command, which restarts that one command block i.e cog/file.
-If you change a file outside of the `immersionbotcogs` direcotry, then you need to restart the bot so the changes take effect.
+If you change a file outside of the `cogs` direcotry, then you need to restart the bot so the changes take effect.

 ## Setup